CuriousCI/software-engineering/software-engineering.typ

 If a Markov chain $M$ transitions at *discrete time* steps (i.e. the time steps $t_0, t_1, t_2, ...$ are a countable) and the *state space* is countable, then it's called a DTMC (discrete-time Markov chain).
 There are other classifications for continuous state space and continuous-time.

-The Markov process is characterized by a *transition matrix* which describes the probability of certain transitions, like the on in @rainy-sunny-transition-matrix.
-Later in the guide it will be shown that implementing transition matrices in `C++` is really simple when using the `<random>` library.
+The Markov process is characterized by a *transition matrix* which describes the probability of certain transitions, like the one in @rainy-sunny-transition-matrix.
+Later in the guide it will be shown that implementing transition matrices in `C++` is really simple with the `<random>` library.

 === Markov decision process <mdp>